 Has preaching fallen on hard times?
 An open debate is now being waged over the character and centrality of preaching in the church.
 At stake is nothing less than the integrity of Christian worship and proclamation.

 How did this happen?
 Given the central place of preaching in the New Testament church, it would seem that the priority of biblical preaching should be uncontested.
-After all, as John A. Broadus-one of the great preachers of Christian hisory--famously remarked, "Preaching is characteristic of Christianity.
-No other religion has made the regular and frequent assembling of groups of people, to hear religious instruction and exhortation, an integral part of Christian worship."
+After all, as John A. Broadus–one of Southern Seminary’s founding faculty–famously remarked, “Preaching is characteristic of Christianity.
+No other religion has made the regular and frequent assembling of groups of people, to hear religious instruction and exhortation, an integral part of Christian worship.”

 A subtle shift visible at the onset of the twentieth century has become a great divide as the century ends.
 The shift from expository preaching to more topical and human-centered approaches has grown into a debate over the place of Scripture in preaching, and the nature of preaching itself.